 -Produce Mobile Client

 Access and affordability are two common and significant obstacles for many families in our region when it comes to providing fresh fruits and vegetables.
 Even if a household is near a store or farmers' market, they may not have access due to economic limitations.
-Consistent with this assumption, 81% of 583 Produce Mobile recipients surveyed in 2010 reported that they eat less produce than they would like due to cost.
 This is an ironic reality for a state that has the largest agricultural economy in the United States and produces large amounts of high-quality fruits and vegetables for much of the nation and the world.

 Not unrelated, obesity is quite common in low-income households.
 A misconception exists that hungry people should be under-weight from under-eating.
 In fact, studies have shown that just the opposite can be true: Low-income obese individuals are often eating junk food and less nutritionally dense food because it is cheaper and they are able to purchase more for far less money.

 The Food Bank is committed to getting fruits and vegetables to community members who cannot typically afford such nutritious food and sees this as part of the solution to fighting both hunger and obesity as well as establishing positive lifelong eating habits for children.